mlitwin/resume/README.md

 _Rich-Text Glossary_

-This was a component of MHE's authoring suite, enabled author creation of banks of Glossary terms and definitions.
-Supported rich text, images, mutiple languages.
+This is a component of MHE's internal authoring suite, enabling author creation of banks of glossary terms and definitions.
+Supports rich text, images, mutiple languages.
 AngularJS on the front-end, node on the back-end.

 #### Software Engineering Lead

 Desig and implmenetation of "Web Sketchpad", an HTML5 viewer for Geometer's Sketchpad documents.
 This was a ground-up re-implementation of the desktop softwares internal C logic into HTML5 / JavaScript.

 * Planning and design
-* Implementation: coding, and directing developers
+* Implementation / coding
+* Technical project management, several direct reports
 * Negotiating feature-set and schedule with stakeholders

 ### KCP Technologies